dgryski/go-farm/README.md

 ## Getting started

-This application is written in GO language, please refere to the guides in https://golang.org for getting started.
+This application is written in the go language, please refer to the guides in https://golang.org for getting started.

 This project include a Makefile that allows you to test and build the project with simple commands.
 To see all available options: